the-magister/amplifire/README.md

 “Amplifire” is to a Fire Performer what an electric amplifier is to a musician.

 One or more propane flame effects are sited within a fire perimeter.
 These effects are supervised/armed by fire safeties at the perimeter, and lighting choices indicate the armed/disarmed status of the flame effect, and provide a visual cue on what effect could be triggered (single vs multiple releases, tempo, volume).
-The flame effects are triggered by infrared sensors that “look” upwards and above the flame effect and can only “see” objects in the portion of the infrared spectrum that fire tools radiate.
+The flame effects are triggered by infrared sensors that "looks" upwards and above the flame effect and is senstive to light with wavelengths in the range of 760-1100nm, the portion of the infrared spectrum that fire tools radiate.
 Thus, Fire Performers simply pass their tool above the flame effect to trigger it, and their tools also serve as the ignition source for the effect (although, there will be a secondary pilot present).
 Yes, this is an insanely good idea: now a Fire performer with a pair of poi can chuck fireballs as part of their routine.

 Flame Effects feels like it’s split into two camps: propane and handheld tools.
 This project seeks to to put (analog) fire performers with hand-held tools in charge of (mechanical) large-scale propane effects.
 Both groups benefit: the fire performers add a natural, human element and the propane effects supply a larger scale.